realityrig/UE4-ExtraFilesPackager/README.md

 # UE4-ExtraFilesPackager
 A plugin for UE4 that can copy additional files into your packaged project.
 (Windows only)

-This UE4 plugin is for people who want to copy files into their packaged game besides the ones that UE4 generates.
-For example, if you want to include a EULA.txt or Credits.txt in the root of your game directory.
+This UE4 plugin is for people who want to copy files into their packaged game directory in addition to the normally generated game files.
+For example, it might be useful if you want to include a EULA.txt or Credits.txt in the root of your game directory.

 When you choose "File" -> "Package Game" -> "Windows (64-bit)" or "Windows (32-bit)", this plugin should copy the extra files to the WindowsNoEditor directory.
 (This plugin is only expected to work on Windows and only if you have NO SPACES in the file-path of your project directory and output directory.)